usabilla/usabilla-u4a-android-sdk/README.md

 It is possible to hide the default navigation buttons our forms use (continue and cancel button) from the SDK and provide your own (e.g. in the Toolbar).

 To do so a couple of steps are required:
-* Set the standard navigation buttons invisible
+* Set the standard navigation buttons invisible.
+This must be called before `loadFeedbackForm`.
     ```java
     Usabilla.setDefaultNavigationButtonsVisibility(false);
     ```